AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Methodology

-\paragraph{Semantic-Aware Block Size Scheduling With \adablock.} To facilitate the dynamic adjustment of block size $B$, we insert an additional block-size determination procedure between denoising and sampling at the start of each block (Algorithm~\ref{alg:compute_block_size}).
-Given the current predicted sequence $\hat{\mathbf{y}}$ and confidence scores $\{c_i\}$, we collect indices whose predicted tokens fall in the delimiter set $\mathcal{D}$ (line~7).
-Among these, we choose the delimiter $\hat{y}_{\max}$ with the highest confidence $c_{\max}$.
+\paragraph{Semantic-Aware Block Size Scheduling.} To facilitate the dynamic scheduling of block size $B$, we insert an additional block-size determination procedure (Algorithm~\ref{alg:compute_block_size}) before sampling the first token of each block.
+This procedure predicts the block size that aligns with the length of semantic steps.
+Given the current predicted sequence $\hat{\mathbf{y}}$ and confidence scores $\mathbf c$, we collect indices whose predicted tokens fall in the delimiter set $\mathcal{D}$ (line~7).
+Tokens in the delimiter set indicate the end of a semantic unit and demonstrate sharp confidence drops (Appendix~\ref{app:confidence_drop}).
+We choose the delimiter token $\hat{y}_{\max}$ with the highest confidence $c_{\max}$.
 If $c_{\max} \ge \tau_D$, we set $B$ to the position of $\hat{y}_{\max}$ (lines~15--16), indicating that the model has a reliable preference for the end of the current semantic step.
-If no delimiters appear in $\hat{\mathbf{y}}$ within $W_t$ (lines~11--12), or if all delimiter predictions are low-confidence ($c_{\max} < \tau_D$, lines~17--18), we fall back to the default block size.
+If no delimiters appear in $\hat{\mathbf{y}}$ within $W$ (lines~11--12), or if all delimiter predictions are low-confidence ($c_{\max} < \tau_D$, lines~17--18), we fall back to the default block size.
 Additionally, we apply an index window $W$ that masks distant positions to avoid decoding the \texttt{<EOS>} token in the early stage, a cause for severe performance drop \citep{nie2025large}.
 This procedure yields step-aware blocks when evidence is strong, while remaining conservative in ambiguous regions.